 There are many ways to help out at LPHS....And volunteering is a hugh help!!

-Adoption Events: take pets to off-site adoption events and help them find their forever homes.
+Adoption Events: Take pets to off-site adoption events and help them find their forever homes.
 LPHS attends adoption events at Casper Petco, Cheyenne Petco, Pet Smart in Fort Collins and local events including Douglas Farmers Market, Paws and Pearls and Putt for Paws.

 Fundraising: LPHS has several fundraising events throughout the year such as Paws and Pearls, Putt for Paws, the Dog Gone Race and we will be startingo little fundraising events for the holidays.

 Community Cats Program: LPHS needs help with distributing door hangers to notify neighbors when Trap-Neuter-Return (TNR) is taking place in an area.